Expo 86: Accidents

-While opening the World's Fair, Diana, Princess of Wales briefly fainted onto her husband in a crowded hall in the California Pavilion.
-She recovered quickly in the washroom, and left half an hour later.
+While opening the world's fair, Diana, Princess of Wales briefly fainted onto her then-husband in a crowded hall in the California Pavilion.
+She recovered quickly in the washroom and left half an hour later.
 Prince Charles later said that her fainting spell was a result of heat and exhaustion.
 However, the Princess confessed several years later that it was actually caused by not having kept down any food for several days, the result of her eating disorder.
 She was chastised by her husband for not "fainting gracefully behind a door."

-On May 9, 1986, 9-year-old Karen Ford of Nanaimo, British Columbia, died at the Canadian Pavilion.
+On May 9, 1986, 9-year-old Karen Ford of Nanaimo, died at the Canadian Pavilion.
 She was crushed while on a revolving turntable that connected two semi-circular theatres in the pavilion.
 The revolving table was shut down for some time after the accident but was put back in service with a number of new safety measures.